August 25, 2021

 “It’s like a fresh, white canvas in front of us,” she says.
 Deb also likes to encourage people to “do today what your future self would thank you for.”

 Want to watch the whole podcast?
 Listen to it here!
-And, if you’re ready to make positive changes and want guidance, schedule a 1-on-1 live video coaching session today.
-Our TaskHuman coaches are ready to help you step into your future with energy and passion.
+And, if you’re ready to make positive changes and want guidance, our TaskHuman coaches are ready to help you step into your future with energy and passion.